EpsilonSolutions/netscaler-command-reference/docs/cluster/cluster-nodegroup/cluster-nodegroup.md

 Name of stream or limit identifier to be bound to the nodegroup.

 <b>gslbSite</b>
-Name of the GSLB site to be unbound from the nodegroup.
+Name of the GSLB site to be associated with the nodegroup.

 <b>service</b>
-Name of the service to be unbound from the nodegroup.
+Name of the ADNS or ADNS-TCP service to be associated with the nodegroup.
+This parameter is used to support GSLB in a cluster.